AnticOwl/anticowl.github.io/_posts/2024-08-05-Remember-Me.md

   <img slot="second" src="/images/RM_11.jpg" />
 </img-comparison-slider>

-Now, for the `Enhanced Lighting Modification` extract the file in `\Documents\My Games\UnrealEngine3\RememberMeGame\Config`.
+Now, for the `Enhanced Lighting` Modification.
+Before you start, make a backup of the files in the following location: `\Documents\My Games\UnrealEngine3\RememberMeGame\Config`.
+You can do this by renaming  the .ini file in .org by example.

-But, before that, be sure you backup these files first (rename the .ini file in .org by example)!
-The file residing in `Colour & Lighting` needs to be extracted in the same folder as the 2 previous texture mods.
+You can now extract the `Enhanced Lighting Modification` .rar file and copy the contents of the Config folder to the above location.
+The files residing in ``olour & Lighting` need to be extracted in the same folder as the 2 previous texture mods: `.\steamapps\common\Remember Me\Binaries\Win32`

-For the `Better Graphics`, you can safely overwrite the file when extracting.
-But, I would recommend a backup first and test as it could introduce shadow banding in some cases.
+For the Better Graphics, you can safely overwrite the `ExampleEngine.ini` file when extracting, but I would recommend a backup first.
+You should also test this mod as it could introduce shadow banding in some cases.

 ## Configuration
 There isn't much to configure beside adding a keybind for a Pause.
 So, again, head to `\Documents\My Games\UnrealEngine3\RememberMeGame\Config` and open the `ExampleInput.ini` with Notepad.